Let's face it - a Boston map can be your best friend as you try to find your way around the city's narrow, winding streets.

 Several Boston travel guidebooks include bonus pull-out maps, free when you buy the book.

-Most are excellent - but if I had to pick just one, I'd go with DK Eyewitness Travel Guide: Boston.
+Most are excellent - but if you're going to pick just one, go with DK Eyewitness Travel Guide: Boston (#ad).

 The full-size pull-out map printed on glossy high-quality paper provides an index to main attractions and plenty of detail, including named subway stations; a subway map showing all the different lines is printed on the reverse side.